predybalov/Python_learning/README.md

-# cyber-dojo
+# Python
-Here is a collection of programs that solve problems from cyber-dojo.org
+Here is a collection of programs that I wrote to learn programming